fcasalen/my_logger/README.md

 except Exception:
     logger.log_exception("Something went wrong!")
 # Or use as a decorator in both synchronous and asynchronous functions
+# decorator has the same parameters as the log_exception method, plus the re_raise parameter
 @logger.log_exception_decorator()
 def your_function():
     # Your code here